rilldata/rill/docs/docs/manage/security.md

       names: '*'
 ```

-Note that the `'*'` must be quoted (using single or double quotes), and must be provided as a scalar value, not as an entry in a list.
+Note that the `'*'` must be quoted (using single or double quotes), and **must** be provided as a scalar value, not as an entry in a list.

 ### Filter queries based on the user's groups

-You can inject the groups that a user belongs to into row filter:
+You can directly inject the groups that a user belongs to into the row filter itself, such as:
 ```yaml
 security:
   access: true